puppetlabs/puppetlabs-postgresql/README.md

 ####`database_password`
 Password to connect with.
 Can be left blank, but that is not recommended.

+####`connect_settings`
+Hash of environment variable used when connecting to a remote server, this is an alternative to providing individual parameters (database_host, etc.).
+If provided the individual parameters take precedence.

 ####`run_as`
 The user to run the `psql` command with for authenticiation.
 This is important when trying to connect to a database locally using Unix sockets and `ident` authentication.
 It is not needed for remote testing.